lepton-eda/lepton-eda/README.md

     make install

-For more information on installing gEDA, see the `INSTALL` document.
+For more information on installing Lepton, see the `INSTALL` document.

 Installation from the git repository
 ------------------------------------

-gEDA uses the `git` version control system.
-If you wish to try out the very latest version of gEDA, you will need to install some extra tools *in addition to* the ones listed above:
+Lepton uses the `git` version control system.
+If you wish to try out the very latest version of Lepton, you will need to install some extra tools *in addition to* the ones listed above:

 - The `git` version control tool, version 1.6 or newer.